-Many regulations across industries require or promote security risk assessments, but what exactly is a cyber security risk assessment?
-In healthcare, for example, cyber risk assessments aren't only required under HIPAA (Health Insurance Portability and Accountability Act) but are also key in strengthening the IT team's and business leaders' confidence level and knowledge of where the organization is most vulnerable, and what data is involved in higher-risk treatment environments.
+Many regulations across industries require or promote security risk assessments to bolster incident response, but what exactly is a cyber security risk assessment?
+In healthcare for example, cyber risk assessments aren't only required under HIPAA (Health Insurance Portability and Accountability Act), but are also key in strengthening the IT team's and business leaders' confidence level and knowledge of where the organization is most vulnerable, and what data is involved in higher risk treatment environments.
 The ultimate goal?
-To better manage IT-related risks, which inevitably cover the entire organization, vendors, applications, and customer base in many cases.
-It's no surprise that having this knowledge permeates your organization leads to effective cyber risk management.
+To better manage IT-related risks, which inevitably cover the entire organization, vendors, applications and customer base in public and private sectors.
+It's no surprise that having this knowledge permeate your organization leads to effective cyber risk assessments and management.

 The NIST RMF: Risk Management Framework